-"Third Party Inspector" means an individual that has been approved by the Agricultural Commissioner's Office to conduct compliance consultations with permitted cultivators to assess compliance with this section.
+"Third Pparty Inspector" means an individual that has been approved by the Agricultural Commissioner's Office to conduct compliance consultations with permitted cultivators permittees to assess compliance with this section.

-"Track and Trace" means a monitoring system providing traceability of the movement of legal medical cannabis in the production lifecycle and distribution off the cultivation site utilizing a unique identifier pursuant to section 11362.777 of the Health and Safety Code and including reporting capabilities to assist government with enforcing regulations and preventing the illegal diversion of medical cannabis.
+"Track and Trace" means a monitoring system providing traceability of the movement of legal medical cannabis inthroughout the production lifecycle and distribution lifecycle of permitted cannabis off the cultivation site utilizing a unique identifier pursuant to section 11362.777 of the Health and Safety Code and including reporting capabilities to assist government with enforcing regulations and preventing the illegal diversion of medical cannabis.

-"Unique Identifier" or "Unique ID" means individual, non-repeating identification issued to a permittee and attached to the base of each medical cannabis plant permitted at a cultivation site during the cultivation period.
+"Unique Hidentifier" or "Unique ID" means individual, non-repeating identification issued to a permittee and attached to the base of each medical cannabis plant permitted at a cultivation site during the cultivation periodor otherwise utilized in connection with an approved Track and Trace system.

-"Wildlife Exclusionary fence" means fencing that is designed to hinder the access of wild animals to the cultivation area by incorporating exclusionary measures designed to prevent the surface digging of wild animals under the upright portion of the fencing, the scaling of the fencing itself, and intrusion over the fencing.
+"Wildlife Eexclusionary fence" means fencing that is designed to hinder prevent the access of wild animals to the cultivation area by incorporating exclusionary measures designed to prevent the surface digging of wild animals under the upright portion of the fencing, the scaling of the fencing itself, and intrusion over the fencing.
 A number of methods are available to develop such fencing, including but not limited to: use of "no climb" wire fencing, addition of electrified "hot" wire(s) to the exterior of a solid fence, height extensions to a standard fence (where permissible) using hot wire or barbed wire strung between the extensions, etc.

-"Youth-Oriented Facility" means elementary school, middle school, high school, public park, and any establishment that advertises in a manner that identifies the establishment as catering to or providing services primarily intended for minors, or the individuals who regularly patronize, congregate or assemble at the establishment are predominantly minors.
+"Youth-Ooriented Ffacility" means an elementary school, middle school, high school, public park, and or any establishment that advertises in a manner that identifies the establishment as catering to or providing services primarily intended for minors, or the individuals who regularly patronize, congregate or assemble at the establishment are predominantly minors.